 The Jabra Elite Active 75t Truly Wireless are better headphones for sports and fitness than the Sennheiser MOMENTUM True Wireless 2.
 The Jabra are smaller, more comfortable, and have long continuous battery life.
 They even have a more bass-heavy sound to keep you pumped up while you exercise.
 While the Sennheiser have active noise cancelling, the Jabra are still able to reduce slightly more noise without having an ANC feature.

 The Jabra Elite 75t Truly Wireless are better overall headphones than the Sennheiser MOMENTUM True Wireless 2.
 The Jabra are more comfortable, have a longer continuous battery life, and can pair with up to two different devices.
 They also have a more bass-heavy sound, which is good for genres like EDM and hip-hop.
 However, the Sennheiser have an ANC feature that is slightly better than the Jabra's passive noise isolation.

 The Apple AirPods Pro Truly Wireless are better overall in-ear headphones than the Sennheiser MOMENTUM True Wireless 2.
-They're more comfortable, have a better-balanced and more neutral sound profile, and their ANC is more effective at reducing background noise.
-Their battery life is also longer and their charging case provides two additional charges more than the Sennheiser.
+The Apple are more comfortable, have a better-balanced and more neutral sound profile, and their ANC is more effective at reducing background noise.
+Their battery life is also longer, and their charging case provides two additional charges over that of the Sennheiser.
 However, the Sennheiser have a slightly better performing microphone.

 The Sennheiser MOMENTUM True Wireless 2 is the next generation of the Sennheiser Momentum True Wireless.
 They're almost the same headphones and they even have a very similar sound profile, but the newer generation has one more charge in its carrying case as well as an ANC feature.
 However, their ANC is only a slight improvement over their passive noise isolation.